-1. The difference between:

-- a) The principal amount outstanding of the notes, - b) The target cash reserve amount, - c) The aggregate of the outstanding balance of the Nondefaulted Receivables, and - 2.
+- 1. The difference between: - a.
+The principal amount outstanding of the Rated Notes, - b.
+The aggregate of the outstanding balance of the non-defaulted receivables, and - 2.
 The available funds, following the priority of payments.

-Amortisation of the Notes (Series A to Series F Notes) occurs on a pro rata basis unless a subordination event occurs.
+Amortisation of the Rated Notes (Series A to Series E Notes) occurs on a pro rata basis unless a subordination event occurs.
+Amortisation of the Series F Notes is subordinated to the Rated Notes' amortisation.

-Considering the amortisation amount, each series of notes will amortise according to its current weight in the structure, then for each series of notes the pro rata target amortisation amount is the amount equal to the principal target redemption amount multiplied by the pro rata redemption ratio of each series of notes.
+Considering the amortisation amount, each series of Rated Notes will amortise according to its current weight in the structure, then for each series of the Rated Notes the pro rata target amortisation amount is the amount equal to the principal target redemption amount multiplied by the pro rata redemption ratio of each series of Rated Notes.